Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 and if writing is not inherently linear, then signed languages should not be forced to rely only on line-based substitutes or video records.

-They need durable plane-based pathways of their own.
+They need written pathways of their own that match the shape of the language.

 Point systems show integration.